Christianity in Serbia: History

-Early Middle Ages

-The Serbs were baptised during the reign of Heraclius in 610–641 by "elders of Rome" according to Constantine Porphyrogenitus in his annals (r.
-913–959).

-In 733, Leo III attaches Illyricum to Patriarch Anastasius of Constantinople.

-The forming of Christianity as state-religion dates to the time of Eastern Orthodox missionaries (Saints) Cyril and Methodius during Basil I (r.
-867–886), who baptised the Serbs sometime before sending imperial admiral Nikita Orifas to Knez Mutimir for aid in the war against the Saracens in 869, after acknowledging the suzerainty of the Byzantine Empire.
-The fleets and land forces of Zahumlje, Travunia and Konavli were sent to fight the Saracens who attacked the town of Ragusa (Dubrovnik) in 869, on the immediate request of Basil I, who was asked by the Ragusians for help.
+The establishment of Christianity as state religion dates to the time of Eastern Orthodox missionaries Cyril and Methodius during reign of Basil I (r.
+867–886), who baptised the Serbs sometime before sending imperial admiral Niketas Ooryphas to Prince Mutimir for aid in the war against the Saracens in 869, after acknowledging the suzerainty of the Byzantine Empire.
+The fleets and land forces of Zachlumia, Travunia and Konavli were sent to fight the Saracens who attacked the town of Ragusa (Dubrovnik) in 869, on the immediate request of Basil I, who was asked by the Ragusians for help.

-A Serbian bishopric (Diocese of Ras) may have been founded in Stari Ras in 871 by Serbian Knez Mutimir, confirmed by the Council of Constantinople in 879–80.

-The adherence is evident in the tradition of theophoric names in the next generation of Serbian monarchs and nobles; Petar Gojniković, Stefan Mutimirović, Pavle Branović.
+A Serbian bishopric of Ras may have been founded in Stari Ras in 871 by Serbian Prince Mutimir, confirmed by the Council of Constantinople in 879–80.
+The adherence is evident in the tradition of theophoric names in the next generation of Serbian princes and nobles; Petar Gojniković, Stefan Mutimirović, Pavle Branović.
 Mutimir maintained the communion with the Eastern Church (Constantinople) when Pope John VIII invited him to recognize the jurisdiction of the bishopric of Sirmium.
-The Serbs and Bulgarians adopt the Old Slavonic liturgy instead of the Greek.
+The Serbs and Bulgarians adopted the Old Slavonic liturgy instead of the Greek.
+A Seal of Strojimir (died between 880 and 896), the brother of Mutimir, was bought by the Serbian state in an auction in Germany.
+The seal has a Patriarchal cross in the center and Greek inscriptions that say: "Strojimir" (CTPOHMIP) and "God, Help Serbia".

-Notable early church buildings include the Monastery of Archangel Michael in Prevlaka (Ilovica), built at the beginning of the 9th century, on the location of older churches of three-nave structure with three apses to the East, dating from the 3rd and 6th centuries, Bogorodica Hvostanska (6th century) and Church of Saints Peter and Paul.